Rotaract Club of Toronto

 Anyone between the ages of 18 to 30 is encouraged to join.

-Rotaract is not a religious organization and encourages people from all backgrounds to become active.
+Rotaract is not a religious organization and encourages people from all beliefs and backgrounds to become active.

 How do I become a member?

 In order to become a member of The Rotaract Club of Toronto, one needs to attend meetings on a regular basis and help with the various projects currently on the go.
 You will need to attend 4 out of 6 meetings within a 3-month period and volunteer for 2 events or join at least one committee.
 Also, you must pay the annual club dues of $50.00 CAD.